mariocraft987/bark-coding/README.md

 # Description
 Bark is a website that makes programming easy, so users of any age can create and share games, animations, and everything else! &#128054;<br>
-Bark has many features that includes:
+Bark has many features that our competitors don't, including:
 - Dark mode
 - Custom stage size&ast;
 - Customize editor layout&ast;